DataExpert-ZachWilson-V4/capstone-project-fayiztk/README.md

 - Real time data which is getting refreshed every hours

 ### Data model
-State: India state name
+- State: India state name
-Area: Area from the state
+- Area: Area from the state
-Area Type:  Type of the area.
-For example, industrial,residential,etc Pollutants measurement: Cumulative array which stores average measurement for pollutant for each month.
+- Area Type:  Type of the area.
+For example, industrial,residential,etc
+- Pollutants measurement: Cumulative array which stores average measurement for pollutant for each month.
-                        There will be separate columns for each pollutant.
+                          There will be separate column for each pollutant.
-Year: Year of the measurement
+- Year: Year of the measurement

 ### Tools used:
-- Create base-dataset from historical data:
+- Create base dataset from historical data:

   Transformation:
     - spark for creating a silver layer if the dataset needs to be cleaned in deep
     - dbt for silver to gold layer

   Orchestration: Airflow

-- Update base-dataset with real time data: To be updated after realtime data processing classes
+- Update base dataset with real time data: To be updated after realtime data processing classes